 A tummy tuck is an effective way to shape and tone the lower body.
 But this procedure isn’t a substitute for losing weight.
-You should be near your ideal weight for at least six months before having a tummy tuck.
+You should be near your ideal weight loss amount for at least six months before having a tummy tuck.

-Most plastic surgeons want their patients to be within 10 or 15 pounds of their goal weight before having surgery.
+Most plastic surgeons want their patients to be within 10 or 15 pounds of their goal weight before having a tummy tuck surgery.
 This matters because a major change in weight can affect your tummy tuck results.

 Fluctuations in weight also can stretch your abdominal tissues and you may even need a revision procedure later.

-Your surgeon may use liposuction during your tummy tuck to eliminate extra abdominal fat.
+Your surgeon may use liposuction during your tummy tuck to eliminate extra abdominal excess fat.

 3. You’ll Have Scarring

-The tummy tuck is one of the most effective ways to tone the body, but you will have a long scar on the lower abdomen below the belly button.
+The tummy tuck is one of the most effective ways to tone abdominal area of the body, but you will have a long scar on the lower abdomen below the belly button.

 The scar will fade after a year, but it will still be visible.
 Luckily, a skilled plastic surgeon can place the incision below the bikini and underwear line.